parmort/physics_engine/README.md

+# A Physics Engine

 A school project.
 This is a simulation with a cube.

+## Installing

 To run it on a unix-based operating system, run:

-## Installing

 ```
 ./gradlew run